jaysylvester/citizen/README.md

       }
     }

-`session.end` is slightly different in terms of the arguments in receives, which consist of a copy of the expired session (no longer active) and any context passed from citizen:
+`session.end` is slightly different in terms of the arguments in receives, which consists only of a copy of the expired session (no longer active):

-    // app/hooks/session.js
+    // app/controllers/hooks/session.js

-    module.exports = {
+    export const end = (expiredSession) => {
-      end: end
-    }

-    function end(expiredSession, context) {
       // do something whenever a session ends
     }